-Last weeks post was a horror story about what happened to a first time investor.
-Spoiler alert, it all ended well because he had people to call that were able to give him sound advice and provide him options to move forward.
-Buying your first property, or even your 5th, can be a nerve racking experience.
-There are a lot of pitfalls to look out for, and a lot of things that can happen if you get too excited and jump in without a sound base.
+Last week's post was a horror story about what happened to a first-time investor.
+Spoiler alert: it all ended well because he had people to call who were able to give him sound advice and provide him with options to move forward.
+Buying your first property, or even your fifth, can be a nerve-racking experience.
+There are a lot of pitfalls to look out for, and a lot of things that can happen if you get too excited and jump in without a solid foundation.
 As investors, we are supposed to be calm and rational, not emotional.
 However, when you have $500,000 or more on the line, it is easy to let your emotions get the best of you.
 Here are a few things to look out for.

 Area To Invest In

 Market research is key here.
 It is natural to want to invest close to home because that is the area that you are most familiar with.
 However, it is very important to conduct research to identify the large industry trends that are driving the real estate market and then see what the impact of that will be on your target market.
 For an example of some of the research that might be relevant to your search, check out this post on the Canadian economy and this post on growth in the Niagara Region.

 If you live in an area with strong fundamentals, great!
 However, if you don't, all is not lost.
 There are many resources available online and people willing to help you achieve your goals.
 Something to think about here is that the study of real estate is the study of people and migration trends.
 Where are people moving and why?
 What are they looking for when they get there?
 If you can answer these two questions, you are doing better than most investors.